gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means the remaining Deno-based test surface is increasingly concentrated in the older shared HTMLisp and router suites rather than in the active Node runtime path.

+The next lockfile cleanup step is now implemented:

+- the obsolete Deno lockfiles have been removed
+- the remaining internal Deno commands now run with `--no-lock` so they do not regenerate fresh lockfiles during normal development

+This means npm lockfiles now own dependency pinning for the active workflow, while the shrinking Deno surface no longer leaves behind repository lockfile noise.

 ## Main cleanup targets today

 ### Remaining Deno-oriented cleanup